-Our cinemas generated approximately 67% of their 2013 revenue from box office receipts.
-Ticket prices vary by location and we offer reduced rates for senior citizens and children.
+Our cinemas generated approximately 66% of their 2014 revenue from box office receipts.
+Ticket prices vary by location and we offer reduced rates for senior citizens, children and, in certain markets, military and students.

 Show times and features are placed in advertisements in local newspapers, internet sites, and on our various websites.
 In the United States, film distributors may also advertise certain feature films in various print, radio and television media, as well as on the internet and those costs are generally paid by distributors.
 In Australia and New Zealand, the exhibitor typically pays the costs of local newspaper film advertisements, while the distributors are responsible for the cost of any national advertising campaign.
+Additionally, we are increasing our presence in social media and, thereby reducing our dependency on print advertising.

-Concession sales accounted for approximately 27% of our total 2013 cinema revenue.
-Although certain cinemas have licenses for the sale and consumption of alcoholic beverages, concession products primarily include popcorn, candy, and soda.
+Concession sales accounted for approximately 28% of our total 2014 cinema revenue.
+Although certain cinemas have licenses for the sale and consumption of alcoholic beverages, concession products are primarily popcorn, candy, and soda.

-Screen advertising and other revenue contribute approximately 6% of our total 2013 cinema revenue.
+Screen advertising and other revenue contribute approximately 6% of our total 2014 cinema revenue.
 With the exception of certain rights that we have retained to sell to local advertisers, generally speaking, we are not in the screen advertising business and nationally recognized screen-advertising companies provide such advertising for us.

-In New Zealand, we also own a one-third interest in Rialto Distribution.
-Rialto Distribution, an unincorporated joint venture, is engaged in the business of distributing art film in New Zealand and Australia.
-The remaining 2/3 interest is owned by the founders of the company, who have been in the art film distribution business since 1993.
+In New Zealand, we also own a one-third interest in Rialto Distribution Rialto Distribution, an unincorporated joint venture, is engaged in the business of distributing art film in New Zealand and Australia.
+The remaining two-thirds interest is owned by the founders of Rialto Distribution, who have been in the art film distribution business since 1993.